 Blowing your budget and project timeline are the two most common pitfalls for DIY bathroom renovations.
 Before you begin tearing out tiles and fittings, first determine how much money you’re willing to invest.

 To avoid overspending, know what splurges are worth investing in and which one’s aren’t.
-If you want to create a bathroom that oozes luxury on a budget, opt for dual basins and a separate walk-in shower and bathtub.
+If you want to create a bathroom that oozes luxury while remaining cost effective, opt for dual basins and a separate walk-in shower and bathtub.

 Features like stone tiles may look appealing, but the costs and upkeep associated with them aren’t usually worth the investment.
 Instead, choose stone-look porcelain tiles which can save you an average of $500-$1500.
-Knowing where to compromise is key to sticking to your budget.
+Knowing where to compromise is key to sticking to your budget throughout the renovation process and ensuring you end with the perfect bathroom.

 Doing Your Own Plumbing